What to Expect & How to React in your interview

 9. Are You Applying for Other Jobs?

-Never use a job as your lifeboat; instead, try to seize a number of excellent opportunities at the same time that meet your requirements and are in line with your skills.
+Never use a job as your lifeboat; instead, try to seize several excellent opportunities at the same time that meet your requirements and are in line with your skills.
 This will improve your situation and enable you to make a decision with freedom of choice and independence, free from any sort of pressure.
 You decide what best suits you.

 This inquiry also aims to establish your position in the market and the types of businesses that are vying for your attention.
 Startups, small businesses, medium-sized businesses, or well-known, large corporations?
 Does employing you promote the employer to a higher position or demote them?
 It would be an ideal situation if the other opportunities are competitors of the new employer.